How to Install a Push Button Start Ignition on an Older Car

 Most new cars today come with a push-button start ignition, which completely replaces the need for turning a traditional key to start the car.
-A push-button start adds some convenience and security as the key fob needs to be inside the car in order for the driver to start it.
+A push-button start adds some convenience and security, as the key fob needs to be inside the car for the driver to start it.
 But what if you want to install a push-button start ignition in an older car?

 Why would you want a push-button start ignition in your car?

 A push-button start will add some new technology to your aging vehicle.
 But above all else, it will also give you the convenience of leaving your key in your purse or pocket and not having to rummage through anything to find it.
-Instead by converting your car to a push-button ignition, you’ll be able to start the vehicle as long as you’re within certain proximity via a low-frequency transmitter.
+Instead, by converting your car to a push-button ignition, you can start the vehicle as long as you’re within a certain proximity via a low-frequency transmitter.

 How much does it cost to convert your car to a push-button start ignition?

 Converting your older car to a push-button start ignition is relatively cheap if you do it yourself.
 According to Vehicle Jack, most push-button start kits currently in the market will cost anywhere from $25 to $150, depending on the type of kit you use.
 If you would rather have a professional install the kit for you, then you can expect to pay around $100 or more, depending on the shop’s labor rates.

 Installing a push-button starter is not too difficult as long as you have the proper tools.
 Be sure to follow the instructions with the kit, as different kits will have different installation procedures.
 Most of the tools that you will need to install any kit will include: